-Torches will only be given to members of the Lindfield Bonfire Society and those attending from other Bonfire Societies who are in their stripes, costumes or fancy dress.
+NOTE: Torches will only be given to members of the Lindfield Bonfire Society and those attending from other Bonfire Societies (who in stripes, costumes or fancy dress).

-The firework display will commence after 8.30pm.
-Please do not cross the safety fence at any point during the evening, even after the fireworks have finished.
-It’s there for your safety as there may be unexploded fireworks after the display has finished.
+Do not cross the safety fence around the fire site at any point during the evening, even after the fireworks have finished.
+This fencing is there for your safety as there may be unexploded fireworks within our fire site after the display finishes.

 We hope you all have a safe and enjoyable Lindfield Bonfire Night!